Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group

 We check that the non-quasiprimary Jacobian eigenvalues are non-universal, i.e.~depend on the RG map.
 Finally, we present evidence for the existence of a manifold of anisotropic fixed points.
 We then proceed to describe our main new result in \cref{sec:with-rot}, where we add rotation to the Gilt-TNR map, which turns eigenvalues 1 to $-1$.
 We set up the Newton method and show that it converges.
-We thus recover the critical isotropic tensor RG fixed point with accuracy $\sim 10^{-9}$ in the Hilbert-Schmidt distance, much higher than it has ever been achieved and limited only by roundoff and truncation errors.
 For anisotropic tensors, we exhibit period-2 oscillations of the RG iterates.
 In \cref{sec:conclusions} we conclude and suggest future research directions.

 Our paper contains numerous detailed appendices which should be useful to anyone wishing to reproduce or improve our results.
 In \cref{app:conventions} we set up the basic conventions concerning tensor RG and symmetries of tensor networks.
 In \cref{app:init} we discuss how we initialize our tensor RG flow starting from the nearest-neighbor 2D Ising model, including the anisotropic case. \cref{app:moreGilt} provides a detailed description of the Gilt-TNR algorithm \cite{GILT} used here, and of the Gilt-HOTRG algorithm used in \cite{Lyu:2021qlw,PhysRevE.109.034111}. \cref{app:GaugeFixing} describes our continuous and discrete gauge fixing procedures.
 In \cref{app:GiltDiff} we provide evidence that the Gilt-TNR map is differentiable near the fixed point, and optimize the step size used to extract the Jacobian via a finite difference approximation.